Ewooral/leetcode-and-algoexpert-solutions/python/Pseudocode.md

 # Kadane's Algorithm
-Time = O(N), space = O(1)
+This finds the maximum sum of all possible subarrays Time = O(N), space = O(1)

 1. set **currentMax** and **FinalMax** to first item in the array